Hoverbear/hoverbear.org/_posts/2016-10-12-rust-state-machine-pattern.md

 So this is cool, but how do we deal with all this nasty code repetition and the repeating `shared_value` stuff?
 Let's explore a bit more!

-### Growing Sophistication
+### Generically Sophistication

 In this adventure we'll combine lessons and ideas from the first two, along with a few new ideas, to get something more satisfying.
-The core of this idea is to harness the power of generics.
-Let's take a look at the barest possible structures representing this:
+The core of this is to harness the power of generics.
+Let's take a look at a fairly bare structure representing this:

 ```rust
 struct BottleFillingMachine<S> {